 The master's degrees for the seminary are grounded in a platform of courses the seminary faculty believes are foundational to graduate theological studies.
 The 22 hours of courses below are the platform for every degree.
 The student will build on this platform via other courses added to the master's program, which are outlined in each section that follows.

 22-hour platform for all degrees:

-Caption Number Course Title Hours THST 5000 Orientation to Graduate Theological Studies 1 THST 5110 Hermeneutics and Critical Reflection in Theological 3 Education OLDT 5100 Faith and Life Through the Hebrew Scriptures 3 NEWT 5100 New Testament Seminar: Jesus and the Caesars 3 THST 5120 Faith Seeking Understanding 3 CHIS 5100 History of Christianity 3 44 Anderson University Graduate Catalog, 2017-2019
+Caption Number Course Title Hours THST 5005 Orientation to Graduate Theological Studies 1 THST 5110 Hermeneutics and Critical Reflection in Theological Education 3 OLDT 5100 Faith and Life Through the Hebrew Scriptures 3 NEWT 5100 New Testament Seminar: Jesus and the Caesars 3 THST 5120 Faith Seeking Understanding 3 CHIS 5100 History of Christianity 3 INTS 5100 Missio Dei: Introduction to Culture Studies 3 PAST 5100 Spiritual Formation 3